 Retail shopping has its perks, but receiving a package in the mail after a few clicks feels pretty incredible.
 And we all need a few moments of joy in our lives.
 Now that online shopping has become the standard, companies are beginning to understand the pivotal moment when the customer opens the box.

-Even though this is the last step in the package’s journey, it’s the first factor to consider when creating a new packaging strategy.
+Even though this is the last step in the package’s journey, it’s the first factor to consider when thinking about a premium packaging solution.

 It starts with understanding your customers.
 What are they expecting in a package?
 Will they appreciate a one-of-a-kind unboxing experience, or are they just ripping the box open to get to the goods?
 When they open the package, will they immediately reach for their phone and share the experience with social media followers?